A* Path Planning

 Open & Closed Sets

-The algorithm manages two lists: the 'Open Set' for nodes to be evaluated and the 'Closed Set' for nodes already evaluated, preventing infinite loops and redundant calculations.
+The algorithm juggles two key lists: the 'Open Set' for nodes waiting to be checked, and the 'Closed Set' for ones we've already evaluated.
+This keeps things from looping forever or wasting time on repeats.

 How It Works